Wayback Burgers: International expansion

-The first location outside the United States was opened in Palermo, Buenos Aires in Argentina in February 2015.
+The first location outside the United States was opened in Palermo, Buenos Aires, in Argentina in February 2015.

 Nine months later, the first location in Saudi Arabia was opened in Al Khobar in November 2015 on the other side of the planet.
 This was the second location to open outside the United States.

 The first location in the Southeast Asian country of Brunei was opened in the Setia Kenangan area in Kiulap in May 2016, making this the third location outside the United States.

-In Europe, Wayback Burgers opened their first location in the city of Breda in The Netherlands, on December 1, 2018.
+In Europe, Wayback Burgers opened its first location in the city of Breda in the Netherlands, on December 1, 2018.

-In Japan, Wayback Burgers opened their first location in Omotesando, Japan, on March 22, 2022.
-They have plans to open 60 more locations in Japan over the next 20 years.
+In Japan, Wayback Burgers opened its first location in Omotesando, Japan, on March 22, 2022.
+The company has plans to open 60 more locations in Japan over the next 20 years.